nathan-folsom/simple-solid-styled/README.md

 }
 ```

-Both utilities also accept a component instead of an intrinsic element tag:
+Both utilities accept a component in addition to an intrinsic element tag:
 ```
+// const Text: Component<{ style?: string, class?: string }> = props => {...};

 const FancyText = styled(Text, `color: pink`);
 // or
 const FancyText = classed(Text, styles.fancy);
 ```

-And can also be composed together:
+And can be composed together:
 ```
 const Text = classed("p", styles.text);
 const FancyText = styled(Text, `color: pink;`);
 ```

-See `/src/App.tsx` for more usage examples, and `styled.tsx` for implementations.
+See `/src/App.tsx` for more usage examples, and `styled.tsx` for implementation.